oroszpeter97/graphics/README.md

 Repository for the semester assigment

 # Notes
- - ANSII escape codes for logging is only supported on windows 10 (1511 or later) versions.
-Unix like systems are not affected;
+ - Because of the file system interaction of the program only unix-like systems are supported.